Analytic function: Properties of analytic functions

 A polynomial cannot be zero at too many points unless it is the zero polynomial (more precisely, the number of zeros is at most the degree of the polynomial).
 A similar but weaker statement holds for analytic functions.
-If the set of zeros of an analytic function ƒ has an accumulation point inside its domain, then ƒ is zero everywhere on the connected component containing the accumulation point.
-In other words, if (r_{n}) is a sequence of distinct numbers such that ƒ(r_{n}) = 0 for all n and this sequence converges to a point r in the domain of D, then ƒ is identically zero on the connected component of D containing r.
+If the set of zeros of an analytic function $f$ has an accumulation point inside its domain, then $f$ is zero everywhere on the connected component containing the accumulation point.
+In other words, if $(r_n)$ is a sequence of distinct numbers such that $f(r_n) = 0$ for all $n$ and this sequence converges to a point $r$ in the domain of $D$, then $f$ is identically zero on the connected component of $D$ containing $r$.
 This is known as the identity theorem.

 Also, if all the derivatives of an analytic function at a point are zero, the function is constant on the corresponding connected component.

 These statements imply that while analytic functions do have more degrees of freedom than polynomials, they are still quite rigid.

 Analyticity and differentiability

-As noted above, any analytic function (real or complex) is infinitely differentiable (also known as smooth, or $\mathcal{C}^{\infty}$).
-(Note that this differentiability is in the sense of real variables; compare complex derivatives below.)
-There exist smooth real functions that are not analytic: see non-analytic smooth function.
+As noted above, any function (real or complex) is infinitely differentiable on a neighborhood where it is equal to a convergent power series.
+In a neighborhood of a point of analyticity, there is a convergent power series equal to the function in the neighborhood, so the function is infinitely differentiable there.
+There exist smooth real functions that are not analytic: see Non-analytic smooth function.
 In fact there are many such functions.

 The situation is quite different when one considers complex analytic functions and complex derivatives.
-It can be proved that any complex function differentiable (in the complex sense) in an open set is analytic.
+Any complex-differentiable function in an open disc centered at $z=z_0$ (holomorphic function) is analytic there, and conversely any function given by a convergent power series in the complex variable $z-z_0$ is complex differentiable (and infinitely differentiable) on the disk of convergence.
 Consequently, in complex analysis, the term analytic function is synonymous with holomorphic function.